MichaelFarquhar/sass-boilerplate/README.md

 # Sass Boilerplate

----

 Boilerplate for Sass (.scss) styling structure that I use for React projects.

 #### Requirements

-> Import the main.scss file to App.js.
-This file connects all other .scss files.
+-   Download and place wherever, preferable into a _styles_ directory.
+Import the main.scss file to App.js.

 ```javascript
 import './styles/main.scss';
 ```

-> React projects made in create-react-app should use [node-sass](https://www.npmjs.com/package/node-sass).
+-   React projects made in create-react-app can use [node-sass](https://www.npmjs.com/package/node-sass).
+This will compile the sass for us.

 ```bash
 npm install node-sass@^4.14.1